COA announces accreditation actions

 For Immediate Release

-CHICAGO — The Committee on Accreditation (COA) of the American Library Association (ALA) announces accreditation actions taken at the 2012 ALA Annual Conference in Anaheim, Calif.
+CHICAGO —The Committee on Accreditation (COA) of the American Library Association (ALA) announces accreditation actions taken at the 2013 ALA Midwinter Meeting in Seattle.

 Continued accreditation status was granted to the following programs:

-- Master of Information Science and Master of Library Science offered by Indiana University.
+- Master of Science and Master of Arts programs at the Florida State University.

 The next comprehensive review visit at each institution is scheduled to occur in 2019.

-Conditional accreditation status was granted to the following programs:
+Conditional accreditation status was granted to the following program:

 The next comprehensive review visit is scheduled to occur in 2015.